ALSchwalm/flycheck-janet/README.md

 Flycheck-janet is a syntax checker definition for flycheck which supports the [Janet][] programming language using the janet compiler as the backend.
 Note that your version of Janet must support the `-k` option.
+Also, current limitations in the 'compile only' feature of `janet` mean that imports will not be considerd correctly, leading to erroneous errors in some situations.

 Installation
 ------------